una-auxme/paf/doc/03_research/Leaderboard-2/submission.md

 To push the image the command `evalai push <image>:<tag> --phase <phase_name>` is used. `<phase_name>` specifies the Leaderboard track.

 We will mostly use the command `evalai push <image>:<tag> --phase carla-leaderboard-20-map-2098 --private`

+### Known issues

+#### Wrong docker context

+The docker installation can be split into multiple context environments.
+The mode we opearte most of the time is `rootless`.
+The `evalai` module by default uses the `DEFAULT` context.

+To switch context you can use your docker plugin in Visual Studio Code.
+At the bottom you can select the context menu and switch context.
+After switching context your docker will probably be empty so you need to build the submission image again.